trans-travel/trans-travel/us/nh.md

 ## Jails / Prisons

  * Trans women would typically be housed with men.
-However, if HB396 is signed, this would always be the case.
+However, if HB396's veto is overridden, this would always be the case.
  * Trans men would typically be housed with women.
-However, if HB396 is signed, this would always be the case.
+However, if HB396's veto is overridden, is signed, this would always be the case.
  * Nonbinary people would typically be housed according to sex assigned at birth.
-However, if HB396 is signed, this would always be the case.
+However, if HB396's veto is overridden, this would always be the case.

 ## Legal Definition of Sex

 Non-binary people are recognized for some purposes in New Hampshire, such as state IDs, but not birth certificates.

-However, if HB396 is signed, transphobic definitions of sex would apply in some cases.
+However, if HB396's veto is overriden, transphobic definitions of sex would apply in some cases.

 ## Medical Care

- * Trans medical care is legal for adults and children.
+ * Genital surgery for youth is banned as of July 19, 2024.
- * However, HB619, if signed by the governor (it is unsigned as of May 17, 2024), would include a ban on genital surgery for youth.
+ * Other trans medical care is legal for adults and children.

 ## Child Custody / Abuse

  * Transition care is not specifically defined as child abuse.
-   However, HB619, if signed by the governor (it is unsigned as of May 17, 2024), would include a ban on genital surgery for youth.
+   However, genital surgery is banned for youth.
 This is unlikely to affect most families with trans children.
  * There is no sanctuary law preventing cooperation with other jurisdictions